 Extremely Disorganized or Abnormal Behavior

-Schizophrenia can manifest in a variety of ways, from childlike silliness to unpredictable agitation.
-Individuals with schizophrenia may struggle to focus on goals or tasks and may exhibit resistance to instructions, inappropriate or bizarre postures, a complete lack of response, or excessive, aimless movements.
+Schizophrenia can range from childlike silliness to unpredictable agitation.
+In schizophrenia, a person may be unable to concentrate on goals or tasks and may resist instructions, have inappropriate or bizarre postures, be completely unresponsive, or make excessive, aimless movements.

 Negative Symptoms

-In general, schizophrenia symptoms typically emerge in the early to mid-20s in men and in the late 20s in women.
-Diagnosis in children is rare, and it is even rarer in individuals older than 45.
+Typically, in general, symptoms of schizophrenia appear around the early or mid-20s in men and around the late 20s in women.
+Its diagnosis is rare in children, while it is still rarer in people more than 45 years of age.

 Symptoms in Teenagers